 - Disadvantages The exercise remains risky, especially for brands.
 Faguo's email, for example, could be accused of greenwashing and generate the opposite reaction to the one expected.

 This method is a derivative of the mystery method (as a reminder, the objects where we say as little as possible about the content of the mail).
 The difference is thatHere we refer specifically to a positive concept.

 With "beautiful days", "a scent of summer", "take to the sea", the emails below refer to seasons, concepts and positive aspirations.
 These items remain vague (no pun intended for Jules & Jenn), but inspire something positive and calming.

 Advantages/disadvantages of the inspirational method:

-- Advantages: this type of subject line allows you to associate the email with a positive emotion and puts your subscriber in good conditions for the future.
+- Benefits This type of subject line associates the email with a positive emotion and puts your subscriber in good conditions for the future.

-- Disadvantage: but as with the mystery shopping method, it is not always easy to make the link with products to sell or with a message to pass on.
+- Disadvantage As with the mystery shopping method, it is not always easy to make the link with products to sell or with a message to pass on.